JayS420/JayS420/README.md

 - 🌱 I’m currently learning ...
 Computer Vision
 - 👯 I’m looking to collaborate on ...
 Machine Learning, Deep Learning
 - 🤔 I’m looking for help with ...
 Internships and Jobs
 - 💬 Skills ...
-Python, ML, DL, Tensorflow, Keras, OpenCV, Herku, GCP
+Python, ML, DL, Tensorflow, Keras, Flask, OpenCV, Herku, GCP
 - 📫 Ask me about: ...
 Anything
 - ⚡ Fun fact: ...
 Thomas Edison, who invented the lightbulb, was afraid of the dark.